cchdo/cruise_report_2022_p02e/ctd_hydro_data_acq.rst

 The bottom of the CTD cast was usually to within 10-20 meters of the bottom determined by altimeter data.
 For each full upcast, the winch operator was directed to stop the winch at up to 36 predetermined sampling pressures.
 During upcasts specific to bio sampling, the winch operator was directed to stop at up to 21 predetermined sampling pressures.
 These standard depths were staggered every station using 3 sampling schemes.
-The CTD CWO waited 30 seconds prior to tripping sample bottles, to ensure package had shed its wake.
+The CTD CWO waited a minimum of 30 seconds prior to tripping sample bottles, to ensure package had shed its wake (the effect of bottle stop time is discussed further at the end of Conductivity Analysis).
 An additional 15 seconds elapsed before moving to the next consecutive trip depth, which allowed for the SBE35RT to record bottle trip temperature averaged from 13 samples.

 After the last bottle was closed, the CWO directed winch to recover the rosette.